tytydraco/yessleep/out/Something_is_changing_people_into_something_new_and_I_think_Im_next.md

 The changed ones.

 They are much quieter now, and they look more like people than they used to.
 It’s only getting better at making them, and soon we won’t be able to tell them from us.

 For a while, I thought I got away and earned the right to enjoy the scraps of a normal life left after everything that happened.
 But then I saw one of them the other day, and I remembered when I first saw one of the changed ones.

 His name was Luke, and I was alone with him late into that hot summer night while he spoke of when he was still a man.
-No amount of alcohol can silence his cries that still ring in my mind.
-The sounds of when he finally understood that help was never coming.
-When the dead man told me his story.
+No amount of alcohol can silence his cries from the moment he realized help was never coming.

+The night a dead man told me his story.

 I’m writing this because I saw one of the changed ones a few days ago when I stopped at a convenience store to grab something quick for a late dinner.